YunoHost/doc/backup.md

 yunohost backup restore <archivename>
 ```

-Note: Don't start the postinstall step.
-Decline invite when doing installation
-via `bash`/`wget`.

-Note: If your archive isn't in /home/yunohost.backup/archives, you cant specify where it is :
+Note: If your archive isn't in /home/yunohost.backup/archives, you can specify where it is like this :

 ```bash
 yunohost backup restore /path/to/<archivename>